ewdlop/Die-JayUPro/README.md

 # Pretend to be nice.
 They are going to try harder.

 # Frame Chinese again(Same old trick).
-Really stream American data to Chinese Cloud?
+Really stream American data to the Chinese Cloud?

-# What kind of shitt name is 治安 張
+# What kind of shitty name is 治安 張

 THe person is like 張安治.
 JUPRo(Halthfit) = Fitbit spins off = hackers trying to use these IOT to track people.
 On Apple store right now 12/30/2024.

 Ah.
-Again, they are trying to find a Chinese looking person living in America to make it like they are Chinese.
+Again, they are trying to find a Chinese-looking person living in America to make it like they are Chinese.

 [https://people.ucas.ac.cn/~0072836]

-# He was the one that swipe my debit card online to buy a bunch of skincare makeup in Sen?
+# He was the one that swiped my debit card online to buy a bunch of skincare makeup in Sen?
 LOL
 NO. Again when I was working at the same goddamn place.

-Dude , do youthink he is Michale Jackon?
+Dude, do you think he is Michale Jackon?
 He is trying to frame Jake.

 # Do you guys have an issue let go of people that pass away?